stropheum/autoreels/README.md

 2. Click [here](https://github.com/stropheum/autoreels/releases/download/v1.0.0/autoreels.user.js) to open script in Tampermonkey
 3. File -> Save
 4. Should be visible and enabled when opening reels
+> **Note:** Some browsers might require "Developer Mode" and "Allow User Scripts" to both be enabled.
+Try this first if the script doesn't work